Kirchhoff-Machines/pyrkm/README.md

 ## What is a Restricted Kirchhoff Machine?
 You may be familiar with Restricted Boltzmann Machines (RBMs) [[1](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.35.1792)]-[[2](https://www.science.org/doi/10.1126/science.1127647)], which are a type of generative neural network that can learn a probability distribution over its input data.
 The Restricted Kirchhoff Machine (RKM) is a realization of a RBM using resistor networks, and Kirchhoff's laws of electrical circuits.

-For more information about the capabilities of the RKM, see the original paper by [Link to paper](https://google.com).
+For more information about the capabilities of the RKM, see the original paper by [Link to paper XXXX](https://google.com).

-## Overview

 ## Repository Contents
+In this repository you will find the following:

+- `src/pyrkm/`: The main package code.
+You can use this code to train and evaluate RKMs.
+For more information, see the [documentation](https://kirchhoff-machines.github.io/pyrkm/).
+For a quick start, see the [Usage](#Usage) section below.
+- `energy_consumption`: A series of scripts to evaluate the energy consumption of the RKM.
+They are used to generate the results in the [paper XXX](https://google.com).

 ## Getting Started